ritvikmath/mapping-colombia-wetlands/README.md

 1. Modify (add or remove polygons) the file at **prediction_polygons/prediction_polygons.shp** to contain polygons in which to predict wetlands.

-2. Set the following Jupyter Notebook variables:
+2. Set the following variables in the **User Input Area** of the Jupyter notebook:

 ***SELECTED_BANDS***: the bands that will be used in the prediction